helm/charts/stable/redis-ha/README.md

 ```

 > **Tip**: You can use the default [values.yaml](values.yaml)

-## Persistence

-The chart mounts a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) volume at this location.
-The volume is created using dynamic volume provisioning.

 ## Internals
 The customized Redis server image determines whether the pod that executes it will be a Redis Sentinel,